TukelloMathole/AAT/README.md

 Data Storage

     SQLite3: A SQLite database file is included for persistent data storage.
-Ensure the database file is attached to the project.
-    In-Memory (optional): For testing purposes, provide a data seed if using In-Memory storage.

 ORM